Quality CareFind out why Mayo Clinic is the right place for your health care. Make an appointment.

 The Nutrition Facts label is required by the Food and Drug Administration (FDA) on most packaged foods and beverages.
 The Nutrition Facts label provides detailed information about a food's nutrient content, such as the amount of fat, sugar, sodium and fiber it has.

 In 2016 the FDA announced changes to the label aimed at helping consumers make more informed choices.
-Manufacturers will need to use the new label by July 26, 2018.
+Food manufacturers are expected to adopt the changes by 2021.
+Many have already made the switch.
 The changes include:

 Knowing how to read food labels is especially important if you have health conditions, such as high blood pressure or high cholesterol, and need to follow a special diet.
 It also makes it easier to compare similar foods to see which is healthier.